SushiSanCat/ModrinthCollectionDownloader/README.md

 - **What it does:**
   Downloads and updates all mods from a specified Modrinth collection for a given Minecraft version and loader, with logging and safe updating.
+  Optionally downloads resource packs to a separate directory with proper naming.

 - **How to use:**
   1. Run the script with command-line arguments for version, loader, and collection.
-  2. Mods are downloaded/updated in the specified directory.
+  2. Mods are downloaded/updated in the `mods` directory.
+  3. Resource packs are downloaded in the `resourcepacks` directory (when enabled).
-  3. Logs are saved in the `modrinth_collection_downloader_logs` directory.
+  4. Logs are saved in the `modrinth_collection_downloader_logs` directory with separate files for mods and resource packs.
+  5. Detailed statistics are displayed at the end showing separate counts for mods and resource packs plus aggregated totals.
+  6. Convenient batch files are provided for common download scenarios.

 ---